vippsas/vipps-woocommerce/readme.txt

 = How can I get help if I have any issues? =
 For issues with your WooCommerce installation you should use the support forum here on wordpress.org.
 For other issues you should contact Vipps.

+= Why are orders put on-hold and not reserved or completed? = When the order is on-hold the payment is reserved, but not yet transferred to the merchant.
+To do this, the money must be 'captured', and you are normally only allowed to do this at the same time as the order is shipped.
+You can 'capture' the money explitly on the order screen; but the money will be captured automatically when the order is set to "Processing" or "Complete".

+There is an exception for orders where all items are both virtual and downloadable: These are considered to not need processing and will thus be captured automatically (and indeed will go directly to the 'Complete' status).
+It is possible to customize this property for your needs using the woocommerce_order_item_needs_processing filter.

 = What are the requirements? =
 * WooCommerce 3.3.4 or newer is required
 * PHP 5.6 or higher is required.